LaurieQiu/laurieqiu.github.io/_posts/2021-08-01-hedgehogs-dilemma.md

 layout: post
 title: Hedgehog's dilemma
 ---
-> The hedgehog's dilemma, or sometimes the porcupine dilemma, is a metaphor about the challenges of human intimacy.
-It describes a situation in which a group of hedgehogs seek to move close to one another to share heat during cold weather.
-They must remain apart, however, as they cannot avoid hurting one another with their sharp spines.
+> It describes a situation in which a group of hedgehogs seek to move close to one another to share heat during cold weather.
+>
+> They must remain apart, however, as they cannot avoid hurting one another with their sharp spines.
 Though they all share the intention of a close reciprocal relationship, this may not occur, for reasons they cannot avoid.

 I first learned about [this metaphor](https://en.wikipedia.org/wiki/Hedgehog's_dilemma) when watching *Neon Genesis Evangelion (EVA)*.
 Recently it just kept recurring in my mind, as I felt like Shinji.